rayliuca/T-Ragx/reports/README.md

 ***See the \*_eval_table.md files in this directory for tables***

-To enhance the comparability of the model results, the four evaluation metrics were aggregated using two widely recognized methods: the normalized mean and the standardized mean.
+To enhance the comparability of the model results, the four evaluation metrics were aggregated using two common methods: the normalized mean and the standardized mean.
 In the normalized mean method, scores for each metric were normalized by dividing by the task's mean score:

 $\mu_{normed\_i}$ = mean($\frac{x_i}{\mu_{task}}$)